Denizione di virtue - dizionario di inglese del sito grammaticainglese.org - definizione traduzione e spiegazione grammaticale

 though she did not suppose Lydia to be deliberately engaging in an elopement without the intention of marriage, she had no difficulty in believing that neither her virtue nor her understanding would preserve her from falling an easy prey.

-Definizione italiano>inglese virtue
+Definizione dizionario virtue

 virtù